aiven/aiven-docs/docs/platform/howto/integrations/access-jmx-metrics-jolokia.md

 ## Jolokia endpoint configuration

-To enable Jolokia integration for Aiven services, follow these steps to create a Jolokia endpoint configuration:
+To enable Jolokia integration for Aiven services, create a Jolokia endpoint configuration:

 1. Log in to the [Aiven console](https://console.aiven.io/) , and from the **Services** page, select **Integration endpoints** on the left